StenlyTU/LFCS-official/stuff/StorageManagement.md

 ***NFS protocol***

-* `yum -y install nfs-utils` -> it install software to manage NFS protocol
+* `yum -y install nfs-utils` -> it install software to manage NFS protocol.
   1. `systemctl enable nfs-server --now`
   2. Shared files are configure in `/etc/exports` like this:
       ```bash